Gageperrin/it-notes/linux/linux-fundamentals.md

 This is prepended to chmod permissions, changing it to a four digit sequence.

+The `umask` is a shell setting that defines a mask that subtracts from default permissions.
+Default permissions for directories are 777 and for files are 666. a `umask 022` will set a file to 644.
+A `umask 027` will set a directory to 750.

 ### Lesson 9: Storage Management Essentials

+Storage must be presented to Linux through some medium whether a disk in the machine or a Storage Area Network (SAN) through Iscsi or Fibre.
+Storage is often located in `/dev/sda`. `sda` stands for the scicsi disk.

+A disk can partitioned into several partitions to provide greater isolation and security.
+LVM is the logical volume manager is a partition in a partition.

+There are two partioning schemes: MBR and GPT.
+MBR is legacy and faces severe limitations.
+CentOS uses MBR and Ubuntu uses GPT.

+`lsblk` lists block devices. `fdisk` is the command for configuring a partition table.

+`gdisk` is used for GPT partitions on Ubuntu. `fdisk` and `gdisk` essentially have the same options.

+`mkfs` creates a filesystem. `vfat` is the best protocol for Windows compatibility. `.xfs` and `.btrfs` are alternative options.
+NTFS is not supported in Linux.

+`mount` mounts a device to a target directory.

 ## Module 3: Operating Running Systems